 The second day of your Downtown Walla Walla Wine District tasting adventure takes you up and down Second Avenue.
 Here, you’ll discover so many fantastic wineries in just a block or so of real estate… which means you can squeeze in a few more spots!

 On one side of the street, you have Goose Ridge Estate Vineyards & Winery, Moonbase Cellars, and Barons Winery to visit.
 Goose Ridge offers both wine AND cider flights, as well as an utterly delightful selection of home goods, apparel, and wine accessories that will knock “bring back gifts for wine-loving friends” right off your vacation to-do list.
-Moonbase Cellars is a relative newcomer, having just opened its tasting room in the spring of 2021.
+Moonbase Cellars is a relative newcomer (compared to our many long standing tasting rooms) having opened its downtown location in 2021.
 And at Barons Winery, you’ll get to taste delicious Bordeaux-style wines from storied vineyards.

-Cross the street and break up your afternoon of tasting with a Farm to Tasting Experience at Spring Valley Vineyard.
-Featuring local and regional artisanal producers, the Farm to Tasting Menu at Spring Valley Vineyard offers more than just a cheese plate to satiate your mid-day hunger.
-Reinstall that base layer with the ploughman’s lunch – a hearty sourdough roll with smoked ham, aged gouda cheese, farm egg, and caramelized walnuts.
-Or enjoy a light snack and save room for later with herb-roasted chilled root vegetables accompanied by fresh burrata mozzarella.
-And we haven’t even started talking about the wines!
-Spring Valley Vineyard boasts a unique family heritage and produces limited-production, estate-grown red wines that reflect the dedication of six generations of family farmers.
+Then cross the street and taste at Spring Valley Vineyard.
+Spring Valley boasts a unique family heritage and produces limited-production, estate-grown red wines that reflect the dedication of six generations of family farmers.
 The family stories you hear while you’re tasting at Spring Valley Vineyard will add richness to your enjoyment of the wines later as you recount them with good friends who missed the trip.

 Don’t miss Maison Bleue Winery for a taste of the Rocks District without the drive time!
-Focused primarily on Rhône varietals such as Syrah, Grenache, and Viognier, your 90-minute private tasting can be scheduled in advance at 11am, 1pm or 3pm.
+Focused primarily on Rhône varietals such as Syrah, Grenache, and Viognier, your 90-minute private tasting can be scheduled in advance.

 Then swing by Kontos Cellars (or swing INSIDE Kontos Cellars, because yes, they have a swing!).
 Their covered patio is one of the best in downtown Walla Walla, where you can enjoy a tasting of terrific small lot blends and varietal representations.